LinuxForHealth/health-patterns/services/nlp-insights/doc/examples/quickumls/quickumls_tutorial.md

 The nlp-insights service can use QuickUMLS to derive new FHIR resources from clinical notes embedded in other FHIR resources.
 Learn how [here](./derive_new_resources.md)

 ## FHIR Integration
  The nlp-insights service is designed to enrich a bundle prior to posting that bundle to a FHIR server.
-Learn how to to work with derived data that is stored in a FHIR server [here](../fhir_integration/fhir_integration_tutorial.ipynb) You will need a view for jupyter-notebooks to view the tutorial.
+Learn how to to work with derived data that is stored in a FHIR server [here](../fhir_integration/fhir_integration_tutorial.ipynb) You will need a viewer for jupyter-notebooks to view the tutorial.